 Those services include:

-A free case evaluation: This no-obligation conversation between you and a premises liability attorney from Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman is an opportunity for you to obtain answers to legal questions specific to your case, to share information about your case with the attorney, and to learn more about how the attorney can help you.
+- A free case evaluation: This no-obligation conversation between you and a premises liability attorney from Dolman Law Group Accident Injury Lawyers, PA is an opportunity for you to obtain answers to legal questions specific to your case, to share information about your case with the attorney, and to learn more about how the attorney can help you.

 - Contingent fee payment: A contingent fee payment scheme means that your lawyer will generally not charge you for his or her services until there is an outcome to your case.